atulkamble/DevOps-MITAOE/Theory/2 Advanced Configuration Management.md

 - **Environment Variables**: Store sensitive data like API keys, and manage them securely using KMS and SSM.
 - **Versions & Aliases**: Manage Lambda function versions, and use aliases to route traffic to specific versions, including canary releases for gradual rollouts.
 - **SAM Framework**: Simplify the development and deployment of serverless applications with AWS SAM.

-Let me know if you'd like to dive deeper into any of these areas!